 Policy, Resources and Finance Committee

 - Providing a grants budget of £20,000 to help new and existing local organisations based in the Town or serving the Town's population.
+This budget helps a wide range of new and existing organisations that benefit Yeovil Town to seek any assistance they may need towards their operation and activities, and the application process that we follow ensures that each application is considered on its individual merits.

 - Putting aside just over £1,300 towards the valuable work undertaken by Yeovil Youth Council.